gkb/gkb.github.io/README.markdown

    business email on the site

 ## Todos
-1. Make the search box in the nav bar and the contact popover responsive
+1. Refactor octopress.js and remove duplication of javascripts in `source/_assets/javascripts/libs`

 ## Documentation